-The Miami Dolphins were founded in 1965 by Joe Robbie, attorney-politician and the actor-comedian Danny Thomas.
-They played their first season in the AFL in 1966 and were the first professional football team in that region since the Miami Seahawks, who played in the All-America Football Conference twenty years previous – and then went on to become the Baltimore Colts.
+Joe Robbie, an attorney-politician, and the actor-comedian Danny Thomas founded the Miami Dolphins in 1965.
+They played their first season in the AFL in 1966 and were the first professional football team in that region since the Miami Seahawks.
+This team, the Seahawks, played in the All-America Football Conference twenty years prior.
+The franchise went on to become the Baltimore Colts who, in turn, are the present-day Indianapolis Colts.

 All About the Miami Dolphins

 For nearly all of their early seasons, the Miami Dolphins were coached by Don Shula – who, in terms of games won, has been one of the most successful head coaches in the history of professional football.
-Under the guidance of Shula, they only posted 2 losing records out of 26 seasons.
-Between 1983 and 1999, their star quarterback, Dan Marino became one of the best passers ever in the sport, breaking several league passers records in his career.
-He led his team to five division wins, ten playoffs and an appearance in Super Bowl XIX in 1998 – the season before he retired.
+Under the guidance of Shula, the Dolphins only posted 2 losing records out of 26 seasons.
+Between 1983 and 1999, their star quarterback, Dan Marino became one of the best passers ever in the sport, breaking several league passing records in his career.

 The Miami Dolphins Player Personnel